kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 ### Deprecation and backward-compatibility

-The 1.0 release and further release versions impose clear expectations regarding the depreciation and backward-compatibility of Kyma versions to ensure some level of stability for the users.
+There are clear expectations regarding the depreciation and backward-compatibility of Kyma versions to ensure some level of stability for the users.
 This can mean a period of time in which you should not change the provided functionality.
 This is the practice that other open-source projects also follow.